MarcusRowcliffe/copy_files/README.md

 copy_files(from, to)

 ## Arguments
-'from'  a vector of character file names to copy, including full path 'to'  a single character vector giving full path of the root directory into which to copy
+    from    a vector of character file names to copy, including full path to    a single character vector giving full path of the root directory into which to copy

 ## Example
     devtools::source_url("https://raw.githubusercontent.com/MarcusRowcliffe/copy_files/main/copy_files.R")